 The priority of the father— who is not married to the mother is to prove legal paternity.
 Without establishing being the child’s legal father, he won’t have legal rights to make arrangements with the mother regarding child custody.

 Once paternity is established, the father shall earn the right to make legal arrangements with the mother regarding major decisions on the child’s wellbeing, especially when it comes to relocation.
 The father can also acquire legal rights to provide child support, request a visitation schedule, and other arrangements agreed between both parties and with the court’s approval.

 If unmarried parents decide to file a petition for child custody, the court will schedule a hearing for the case.
 The court will weigh the appeal of both parties before concluding.

-The court-appointed legal representative will review the case and help determine if only one or both parents are more likely to be an effective custodial parent/s.
+A divorce attorney specializing in family law can be an important part of the process.
+In any case, a court-appointed legal representative will review the case and help determine if only one or both parents are more likely to be an effective custodial parent/s.

 The court has to ensure the child’s welfare, notwithstanding the fact that mothers are expected to get automatic full custody.
 The court is entitled to authenticate if the mother has the capacity to take care of the child under legal requirements and perform parental responsibilities when given the custody.

 The court can also consider what a reasonable parent would do to handle a child custody dispute and determine which parent the child will be happiest with.
 The courts can award sole custody to one parent or award joint custody to both parents.